revolins/LPStructGen/README.md

 ## Reproduce Results

-Please see the [run.md](./run.md) for how to reproduce the results in the paper.
+Please see the [run.md](./run.md) for how to run experiments conducted in the paper.